rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		// PRINTER_LANGUAGE_CPCL
 		// PRINTER_LANGUAGE_EPS
 	});

+NOTE: WARNING: Ruby is NOT supported with the CPCL printer language.

 ## Sending Printer Commands
 Once found and connected, the printer can begin to receive commands.
 Printer behavior will vary depending on the make, model and current state of the printer.
 Consult your printer's technical documentation for printer-specific commands and syntax.